christianityorigins/website/books/_posts/2024-08-13-the-origins-of-christianity.md

 also means "descended from Jupiter" or "son of Jupiter".
 So, it is possible that the word "jew" comes from the Iudii or Iudaei.

-The Egyptian name "Asar" was another name for Osiris, from which the Etruscan word "Aesar" (also spelled "Aeser" or "Aisar") likely derived from, meaning god or divine.
+The Egyptian name "Asar" was another name for Osiris.
+"Ra"
+    was the Egyptian deity of the Sun (Asar-Ra).
+This title very likely connects to "Asar-Hapi" (Osiris-Apis), another name for the Graeco-Egyptian god Serapis (Osiris + Apis = Osorapis).
+The Etruscan word "Aesar" (also spelled "Aeser" or "Aisar"), meaning god or divine, likely derives from the Egyptian Asar.
 The Greek language adds a "K" to foreign words, so Aesar -> Greek Kaesar -> Latin Caesar.
+This title also resembles the the Scythian/Hurrian "Kur-Sar" (Sun King) and the Phoenician "Kosar" (sun god).
 In Celtic cultures, Caesarus also referred to a Celtic chieftain who likely took on a divine role.
 For example, Caesorix was the leader of the Cimbri tribe during the Cimbrian War.